 This post is an excerpt taken from our complementary ebook, The Emergency Preparedness Professional’s Guide to Planning for Hospital Supply Line Disruptions.

-Recent natural disasters such as Hurricane Katrina and Superstorm Sandy have demonstrated that hospitals can suffer crippling blows during times of crisis.
+Recent natural disasters, such as Winter Storm Elliott, have demonstrated that hospitals can suffer crippling blows during times of crisis.
 But at the same time, hospitals are expected to provide continuous and safe patient care amidst these challenges.

 Systems affected during an emergency or disaster

 Whether the result of natural or manmade causes, a disaster can impact many systems within the hospital and should be accounted for within your emergency operations plan.
 Let’s take a look at each system in more depth and present strategies to minimize supply disruption.

 When electrical power loss occurs within a hospital, the effect can be immediate and tremendous.
 Countless systems are dependent on electricity to function—lighting, critical medical equipment, computers, elevators, air conditioning, and so on.
 And although hospitals have backup generators to protect them from this, there is much to be considered to ensure they will function properly in time of need.